grueneschweiz/weblingservice/readme.md

 run composer composer require DEPENDENCY` (yes, `composer composer` is correct, the first one defines the container to start the second one is the command to execute)
-- Add dependency from npm: `docker-compose -f docker-compose.install.yml run node npm --install DEPENDENCY` (You may want to use --save or --save-dev as well.
-Check out the [Docs](https://docs.npmjs.com/cli/install).)

 ### Tooling
 #### Mailhog